A category of noncrossing partitions: Cube complexes

 \begin{rem} The reason that morphisms in $\cN\cP(n)$ are called ``cluster morphisms'' is because they are given by partial clusters in the cluster category.
-They are defined in terms of the ``c-vectors'' of the cluster in this paper.
-The more general result in \cite{IT13} is stated in the more representation theoretic terms of cluster tilting objects in the cluster categories of hereditary abelian categories called ``wide subcategories'' of a module category (see \cite{Ingalls-Thomas}). \end{rem}
+In this paper they are described in terms of the ``c-vectors'' of the cluster.
+In \cite{IT13} a purely representation theoretic approach is given using cluster tilting objects in the cluster categories of hereditary abelian subcategories called ``wide subcategories'' \cite{Ingalls-Thomas} of $mod\text-\Lambda$ for any hereditary algebra $\Lambda$. \end{rem}

 \begin{cor} $\cN\cP(n)$ is a cubical category satisfying all the properties of Proposition \ref{prop: good properties of C}. \end{cor}

 \begin{proof} To prove that $\cN\cP(n)$ is cubical, it remains to prove Property (3) in the definition of cubical category.
 Since we have shown that the first factors are distinct, we need only show that the set of first factors determines the morphism $[T]:\cP\to\cQ$.
 But $T$ is a disjoint union of rooted trees, one for each part of $\cP$.
 So, we can deal with each part of $\cP$ separately and we are reduced to the theorem above.